MicrosoftDocs/powerbi-docs/articles/powerbi-desktop-access-database-errors.md

    ms.date="11/16/2015"
    ms.author="davidi"/>

-# Fix Access Database Engine Errors in Power BI Desktop
+# Resolve Issues Importing Access Databases and .XLS spreadsheets in Power BI Desktop and Power Query

-In Power BI Desktop, there are two common situations that can prevent the Access Database Engine from working properly:
+In Power BI Desktop, both Access and early versions of Excel workbooks (.XLS files of type Excel 2007-2003) use the Access Database Engine.
+There are two common situations that can prevent the Access Database Engine from working properly:

 ### Situation 1: No Access Database Engine Installed
 When the Power BI Desktop error message indicates the Access Database Engine in not installed, you must install the Access Database Engine version, either 32-bit or 64-bit, that matches your Power BI Desktop version.
 You can install the Access Database Engine from [this location](http://www.microsoft.com/en-us/download/details.aspx?id=13255).